windingwind/zotero-pdf-translate/README.md

 Once you have the plugin installed simply, open any PDF in your collections.

-- Select some text, the translations are shown on the popup and the right sidebar(v0.2.0);
+- Select some text, the translations are shown on the popup and the right sidebar(v0.2.0); Hold `Alt/Option` to concat selections.
   ![](imgs/en2zh.png)

 - Highlight some text, the translations are added to the annotation comment(v0.3.0); Modify & retranslate the annotation text in the sidebar and click the `Update Annotation` to modify the annotation text and translation(v0.6.6);